tylenode/video-frame-extractor/README.md

-# Local frame extractor from video
+# Local video frame extractor.
-Extract a frame at higher res than screenshot
+Extract a frame at higher res than screenshot.

+The motivation is this should be something very simple i.e. no need to download third-party software or go on a website and upload your data.
+We can all do-it-ourselves locally.
+This provides a very quick script to do so

 ### Just do this:
 1. Download the package manager `uv`